simov/grant/README.md

 }
 ```

-The `profile` key contains either the raw response data returned from the user profile endpoint or an error message.
+The `profile` key contains either the raw response data returned by the user profile endpoint or an error message.

 Not all of the supported providers have their `profile_url` set, and some of them might require custom parameters.
-Usually the user profile endpoint is accessible only if you request certain `scope`s.
+Usually the user profile endpoint is accessible only when certain `scope`s were requested.

 ## Callback: Session

 Grant uses session to persist state between HTTP redirects occurring during the OAuth flow.
 This session, however, was never meant to be used as persistent storage, even if that's totally possible.

-Once you receive the [response data](#callback-data), in your `callback` route you are free to destroy that session.
+Once you receive the [response data](#callback-data) in your `callback` route you are free to destroy that session.

 However, there are a few session keys returned in your `callback` route, that you may find useful:

 Key        | Availability            | Description
 :--        | :--                     | :--
-`provider` | **Always**              | The provider [name](#grant) this authorization was called for
+`provider` | **Always**              | The provider [name](#grant) used for this authorization
 `override` | Depends on URL          | The [static override](#connect-static-overrides) name used for this authorization
-`dynamic`  | Depends on request type | The [dynamic override](#dynamic-http) configuration passed for this authorization
+`dynamic`  | Depends on request type | The [dynamic override](#dynamic-http) configuration passed to this authorization
 `state`    | OAuth 2.0 only          | OAuth 2.0 state string that was generated
 `nonce`    | OpenID Connect only     | [OpenID Connect](#connect-openid-connect) nonce string that was generated
 `code_verifier` | PKCE only     | The code verifier that was generated for [PKCE](#connect-pkce)